 Having a backyard wedding beneath a tent on a mid-October evening?
 Splurging on a small tent with plenty of ventilation solely for smoking is a great option.
 Equip it with a few lighters, ashtrays, and cutters, and your cigar-loving guests will love you forever.

-If you know that you’ll be having a lot of smokers, renting a mobile cigar lounge might be the best option.
-These luxury trailers provide the private lounge experience for guests who want to grab a cocktail, light a stogie, and take a break from the wedding band music.
+If you know you’ll have a lot of smokers, renting a mobile cigar lounge might be the best option.
+These luxury trailers offer a private lounge experience for guests who want to grab a cocktail, light a stogie, and take a break from the wedding band.

 Hotels and banquet halls are subject to indoor smoking prohibitions, but most have designated areas where smoking is allowed.
 Typically, they are far enough away from the festivities that drifting odors won’t offend the nonsmoking guests.
 Cigar smokers know how to find their way to the ashtrays, but letting smokers know beforehand where they can go to light up is another way to make a smoker feel welcome.